sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 What does this mean?

 This means that your pod is starting, crashing, starting again, and then crashing again.

+## Step One: Describe the pod for more information

 To get more information you should describe the pod to get more information: